pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	gcloud config set project {{project-id}} &&
 	gcloud config set compute/zone us-west1-a

-## Launch a three node Kubernetes cluster
+## Launch a 3-node Kubernetes cluster

-It's now time to launch a 3 node kubernetes cluster!
-The following command launches a 3 node cluster of `n1-standard-1` machines.
+It's now time to launch a 3-node kubernetes cluster!
+The following command launches a 3-node cluster of `n1-standard-1` machines.

 It will take a few minutes to complete: